Civil ceremony for weddings in Italy

-In case the couple or one of the couple has been married before, it is necessary that a minimum of 300 days have passed since the divorce date in order to get remarried in Italy.
+In case the couple or one of the couple has been married before, a minimum of 300 days must pass since the divorce date to get remarried in Italy.

 Therefore, in this case, the bureaucratic procedure should start at least 3 to 6 months in advance before the selected wedding date.

-Civil weddings in Italy require the submissions of proper documents that can be different depending on the nationality.
+Civil weddings in Italy require the submission of proper documents that can be different depending on the nationality.

-It is required to have the approval of the Consulate authorities in Italy and/or the resident country, in order to get civil married in Italy.
+It is required to have the approval of the Consulate authorities in Italy and/or the resident country, to get civil married in Italy.

-Often all documents can be prepared from abroad or by proxi, but for some countries documents must be submitted in person in Italy.
+Often all documents can be prepared from abroad or by proxy, but for some countries, documents must be submitted in person in Italy.

-Italy Wedding Planner already knows all procedures and will be happy to assist and guide you along the bureaucratic process in order to help you managing all kind of formalities.
+Italy Wedding Planner already knows all procedures and will be happy to assist and guide you along the bureaucratic process to help you manage all kinds of formalities.